ICTU/quality-time/docs/src/usage.md

 ### Generic JSON format for security warnings

 In some cases, there are security vulnerabilities not found by automated tools.
-Quality-time has the ability to parse security warnings from JSON files with a simple generic format.
+Quality-time has the ability to parse security warnings from JSON files with a generic format.

 The JSON format consists of an object with one key `vulnerabilities`.
 The value should be a list of, you guess it, vulnerabilities.
 Each vulnerability is an object with three keys: `title`, `description`, and `severity`.
 The title and description values should be strings.
 The severity is also a string and can be either `low`, `medium`, or `high`.